Carol Winifred Lawry skiing. Date and location unknown.

 Carol was stationed at RAF Kenley during the Summer of 1940, when the station was a prime target for Luftwaffe raids, so it must have come as a welcome relief when she was granted a few days leave in October, which she planned to spend with her Mother-in-Law in Eastbourne.

 She arrived at Eastbourne Station on the afternoon of 8th October, and set off home with Kenwyn’s Mother.
-The two women were admiring the window displays at Messers Bobby’s Department Store when a German air attack hit the town centre, almost without warning.
-Carol heard the whistle of a falling bomb and grabbed her companion, flinging her to the ground and throwing herself protectively over her, as the bomb detonated.
+The two women were admiring the window displays at Messers Bobby’s Department Store when the first of three air attacks that day hit the town centre, sending high explosive bombs and an oil incendiary down onto the busy shopping area, almost without warning.
+Carol heard the whistle of a falling bomb and grabbed her companion, flinging her to the ground and throwing herself protectively over her, as it detonated.
 Carol was struck by shrapnel and seriously injured.
 She was taken to St. Mary’s hospital, where she succumbed to her wounds the following morning.
-Her Mother-in-Law was shaken but unharmed, her life having been saved by Carol’s selfless action.
+Her Mother-in-Law, Agnes, was shaken but unharmed, her life having been saved by Carol’s selfless action.

 Kenwyn was unaware of what had happened when he returned to his base at RAF Penrhos in North Wales, after a training flight at 6.30pm on the 8th.
 A telegram brought him the terrible news that his wife had been seriously injured, but by the time he had made arrangements to go to Eastbourne, Carol had already died and he found himself returning for her funeral.